How to use 'if' in Python

 The Replit Team

-The if statement is a core part of Python for conditional logic.
-It lets your code make decisions and execute actions based on whether a specific condition proves true or false.
+The if statement is a cornerstone of Python.
+It allows your code to make decisions and execute different actions based on whether a condition is true or false.

 Basic if statement